Timothy-Dement/ContinuousDeployment/README.md

       wipe-workspace: true
 ```

-We used a local copy of the iTrust repository as the versions on github were being modified which were causing test failures and failing builds in our Jenkins server
+We used a local copy of the iTrust repository as the versions on GitHub were being modified, which was causing test failures and failing builds in our Jenkins server.

-In order for the Jenkins build to start automatically on commit, we had to ensure that the iTrust repository has a post-commit hook as displayed below
+In order for the Jenkins build to start automatically on commits, we had to ensure that the iTrust repository had a post-commit hook as displayed below.

 ```
 #!/bin/sh
 curl http://localhost:8081/git/notifyCommit?url=file:///home/{{ ansible_user }}/iTrust2-v1
 ```

-We also had to enable the polling of scm as part of the job configuration in order for the commit hook to register at the Jenkins url
+We also had to enable the polling of `scm` as part of the job configuration, in order for the commit hook to register at the Jenkins url.

 ```
 triggers:
   - pollscm:
       cron: ""
 ```

-After performing all the above steps, on every commit, the build would clone the repository, switch to the fuzzer branch and then start a build using `mvn clean test verify checkstyle:checkstyle`
+After performing all the above steps, on every commit, the build would clone the repository, switch to the `fuzzer` branch, and then start a build using `mvn clean test verify checkstyle:checkstyle`.

 After the build has executed successfully, we get the coverage information as part of the JaCoCo library.
 So we added the JaCoCo plugin to Jenkins and also added it to the job configuration for the iTrust repository.

 ```
 - jacoco:
     exec-pattern: '**/**.exec'